-All Students, Faculty and Staff of the University of Michigan can use the Campus Computing Sites.
+All current Students, Faculty, and Staff of the University of Michigan can use the Campus Computing Sites.
 Access to certain sites or services may be limited during specific events or times of the year.

 You need a valid uniqname and UMICH Kerberos password In order to use a Campus Computing Site.
 Your uniqname is the computing ID which provides proof of identity to log in to many of U-M's computing services, including the computers at Campus Computing Sites.
 Information about obtaining a University of Michigan uniqname and password is available online in the Frequently Asked Questions About Uniqnames and Passwords section of the ITS website.